logaretm/vee-validate/docs/content/guide/components/handling-forms.md

 <doc-tip title="submitCount">

-The `Form` and `useForm` both expose a `submitCount` state that you can use to track the number of submission attempts done by the user.
+The `Form` component exposes a `submitCount` state that you can use to track the number of submission attempts done by the user.
 For more information check the [API Reference](/api/form).

 </doc-tip>